marzukia/blog/content/post/fedora32-vfio.md

 ### Installing Barrier

-Once you disable Spice you won't be able to use your keyboard without passing through a USB po"1" cores="4" threads="2"/>rt or doing a RDP.
+Once you disable Spice you won't be able to use your keyboard without passing through a USB port or doing a RDP.

 At this point you should install Barrier or something similar.
 You can find the GitHub repo [here](https://github.com/debauchee/barrier).
 Barrier is a fork of Synergy - it's awesome.
 Syngery has terrible support for Fedora.